Publish a Book with MLA

-If Step Two of the proposal is accepted by the MLA Books Panel and its copublisher, you will be asked to provide:
+If Step One of the proposal is accepted by the MLA Books Panel and its copublisher, you will be asked to provide:

 - A draft preface that tells potential readers: who the book is for, what the purpose of the book is, how it will be compiled or written, your reason for writing the book, how the book is organized, and how it can be used (if applicable).

 - Sample chapter.
 The sample chapter should not be a general introduction, so please do not submit chapter one.
 The sample chapter should contain representative content and features so that the Books Panel can evaluate appropriateness of content, writing style, special features, etc.